NMBURobotics/vox_nav/docs/getting_started/index.rst

 ========================================

 * Install ROS2 foxy.
-This is latest LTS of ROS2 distros , so it makes a lot of sense to start from this version.
 Deb installation is strongly recomended.
 Detailed steps to install ROS2 Foxy can be found [here](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/)

-A few helper packages we use fro gui and installation;
+A few helper packages we use for gui and installation;

 .. code-block:: bash